robzolkos/claude-commands/work.md

+# Work on a GitHub issue (plan and then action todo list)

 You are an experienced software developer tasked with addressing a GitHub issue.
 Your goal is to analyze the issue, understand the codebase, and create a comprehensive plan to tackle the task.
 Follow these steps carefully:

 1. First, review the GitHub issue (use gh cli):